dotnet/docs-aspire/docs/database/includes/sql-app-host.md

 ms.topic: include
 ---

-The SQL Server hosting integration models a SQL Server as the <xref:Aspire.Hosting.ApplicationModel.SqlServerServerResource> type and the database as the <xref:Aspire.Hosting.ApplicationModel.SqlServerDatabaseResource> type.
-To access these types and APIs that allow you to add it to your [📦 Aspire.Hosting.SqlServer](https://www.nuget.org/packages/Aspire.Hosting.SqlServer) NuGet package in the [app host](xref:dotnet/aspire/app-host) project.
+The SQL Server hosting integration models the server as the <xref:Aspire.Hosting.ApplicationModel.SqlServerServerResource> type and the database as the <xref:Aspire.Hosting.ApplicationModel.SqlServerDatabaseResource> type.
+To access these types and APIs, add the [📦 Aspire.Hosting.SqlServer](https://www.nuget.org/packages/Aspire.Hosting.SqlServer) NuGet package in the [app host](xref:dotnet/aspire/app-host) project.

 ### [.NET CLI](#tab/dotnet-cli)